Spring Garden Revival

 Natick Water Department Coordination for Irrigation System Installation & New Sod Establishment

-Coordination with the water authority is essential for irrigation system installation and sod establishment.
-Service upgrades, backflow prevention devices (per MA 248 CMR 3.00), and annual testing are required.
-Meter sizing and capacity assessments ensure adequate water supply.
-During the first 2–3 weeks, daily irrigation (1–1.5 inches per week) is critical, with a gradual transition to deeper, less frequent watering.
-Irrigation systems should be zoned for sun and shade, provide uniform coverage, and include rain sensors or smart technology.
+Coordination with the water authority is necessary for irrigation system installation, including potential service upgrades and backflow prevention device installation (per MA 248 CMR 3.00), which requires annual testing.
+Meter sizing and capacity assessments ensure adequate supply.
+During sod establishment, daily irrigation (1–1.5 inches per week) is critical for the first 2–3 weeks, with a gradual transition to deeper, less frequent watering.
+Efficient irrigation design includes zoning by sun/shade, uniform coverage, and mandatory rain sensors.
 Permits and inspections are required for electrical and plumbing connections.
-For assistance, contact: Natick Water & Sewer Division

 75 West Street, Natick, MA 01760